neirongkuifa/FlowchartDemo/README.md

 ### Drag from out and drop on another node to link

+Notice that link to itself, link to operators that already have two args and link to Number node is not permitted.

 ![](./images/link.gif)

 ### Inspect node id by clicking node.
 Node Info is shown on the top right corner